ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 client can still use others records in the same response if the client can understand all of their mandatory parameters.
 This allows future encrypted deployments to simultaneously support protocols even if a given client is not aware of all those protocols.
-For example, if the Unencrypted Resolver returns three SVCB records, one for DoH, one for DoT, and one for a yet-to-exist protocol, a client which only supports DoH and DoT should be able to use those records while safely ignoring the third record.
+For example, if the Unencrypted DNS Resolver returns three SVCB records, one for DoH, one for DoT, and one for a yet-to-exist protocol, a client which only supports DoH and DoT should be able to use those records while safely ignoring the third record.